mabebn1/datascience1repo/README.md

-# datascience1repo
+# Data Science Repository 1
-practice repo for STT 2860-101
+This is a practice repo for STT 2860-101